-Our Helpful Links section provides resources to bereaved family members of our local fallen heroes.
-This entire resource section is downloadable as a booklet, Community_Resource_Guide_Feb_2014(1)
+Our Resources section provides information about other community supports to bereaved family members of our local fallen heroes.
+This entire section is downloadable as our Community Resource Guide.

 Crisis Hotline & Counseling